 CMS states that when billing 97140 and any of its pairs for the same session or date, modifier 59 is only appropriate if the therapist performs the two procedures in distinctly different 15-minute intervals.
 This means that you cannot report the two codes together if you performed them during the same 15-minute time interval.

 If the care you provide meets the appropriate criteria, you can add modifier 59 to indicate it was a separate service and should be payable in addition to the 97140.
+The same holds true for billing 97140 with 95851, 95852, 97018, or 97750.
 It’s important to note that you can never bill 96523 or 97124 with 97140, because these codes represent mutually exclusive procedures.

 When should I use modifier 59?